 I’ve heard a bit about Patreon, mainly from the several webcomic artists I follow.
 (You should check it out, it’s a phenomenal literary genre).
 Up until recently, I hadn’t given much thought to what Patreon actually was or who actually uses it.

-The way that Patreon works is that the patrons pay to subscribe to their favourite creators.
+The way that Patreon works is that the patrons pay to subscribe to their favorite creators.
 This subscription gives them sneak peeks, behind the scene information, amazing extras, and so much more.

 Patreon is a way for creators to create completely freely.
 The ownership is completely the creators as is the marketing.